ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

    Users may also want to set ``USE_CRON_TO_RELAUNCH: true`` and add ``CRON_RELAUNCH_INTVL_MNTS: 3``.
 This will automate submission of workflow tasks when running the experiment.
 However, not all systems have :term:`cron`.

 ``EXPT_SUBDIR:`` This variable can be changed to any name the user wants.
 This tutorial uses ``control`` to establish a baseline, or "control", forecast.
 Users can choose any name they want, from "gfsv16_physics_fcst" to "forecast1" to "a;skdfj".
 However, the best names will indicate useful information about the experiment.
 For example, this tutorial helps users to compare the output from two different forecasts: one that uses the FV3_GFS_v16 physics suite and one that uses the FV3_RRFS_v1beta physics suite.
-Therefore, "gfsv16_physics_fcst" could be a good alternative.
+Therefore, "gfsv16_physics_fcst" could be a good alternative directory name.

 ..
 COMMENT: for EXPT_SUBDIR, are there certain characters that aren't allowed?

 ``PREDEF_GRID_NAME:`` This experiment uses the SUBCONUS_Ind_3km grid, rather than the default RRFS_CONUS_25km grid.
 The SUBCONUS_Ind_3km grid is a high-resolution grid (with grid cell size of approximately 3km) that covers a small area of the U.S. centered over Indianapolis, IN.
 For more information on this grid, see :numref:`Section %s <SUBCONUS_Ind_3km>`.

 ``DATE_FIRST_CYCL``, ``DATE_LAST_CYCL:`` In this experiment, ``DATE_FIRST_CYCL`` and ``DATE_LAST_CYCL`` are the same: June 15, 2019 at 12h00 UTC (or 12z).
 A cycle refers to the hour of the day on which a forecast is started.
 This experiment has a single cycle.
 Multiple cycles are typically used with :term:`data assimilation` to update/adjust a forecast based on new data/observations.
-Multiple cycles can also be used in research to compare how models with different start times handled a particular weather event without needing to run several forecasts separately.
+Multiple cycles can also be used in research to compare how models with different start times handled a particular weather event without running several forecasts separately.

 ..
 COMMENT: Verify info on cycles

 ``FCST_LEN_HRS:`` This variable indicates how long the forecast should run.
-Here, the forecast will run for 24 hours to
+Here, the forecast will run for 24 hours to capture the most severe portions of the storm.

 In the ``workflow_switches:`` section, turn the plotting task on by changing ``RUN_TASK_PLOT_ALLVARS`` to true.
-This section of ``config.yaml`` will look like this:
+All other variables should remain as they are.

 .. code-block:: console